-Microsoft-owned LinkedIn cuts more than 600 workers, or 3% of workforce
+LinkedIn cuts more than 600 workers, about 3% of workforce

 LinkedIn reports having about 19,500 employees.

-Redmond-based Microsoft as of July had a global workforce of 221,000 full-time employees, with more than half of those in the U.S.
+Redmond, Washington-based Microsoft as of July had a global workforce of 221,000 full-time employees, with more than half of those in the U.S.

 It’s adding thousands more as part of its $69 billion acquisition of California video game-maker Activision Blizzard, which closed Friday.
 As of late last year, Activision Blizzard reported having 13,000 employees.